fermyon/developer/content/cloud/spin-vs-code-extension.md

 ### Installation

-The Spin Extension for VS Code can be found in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fermyon.spin-vscode&ssr=false#overview) and can also be installed by searching for Fermyon Spin within the Extensions section of your VS Code editor.
+The Spin Extension for VS Code can be found in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fermyon.spin-vscode&ssr=false#overview) and can also be installed by searching for Spin within the Extensions section of your VS Code editor.
 The extension downloads and uses a compatible version of Spin by default.

 ### Supported Spin Commands